status-im/specs/docs/draft/6-payloads.md

 #### Implementation Recommendations

+##### ChatMessage ens_name

+The application MUST handle `ChatMessage.ens_name` as well as `ChatMessageIdentity.ens_name` to maintain backwards compatibility.
+The `ChatMessage.ens_name` field has been marked as DEPRECATED in this version of the specification to highlight that this field should be removed as part of any upgrade to a major version.

 ##### Identity Update

 An `IdentityUpdate` is a concept representing the event of the application sending a `ChatMessageIdentity` in response to either: